MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/use-query-parameters.md

 f0735e7b-4ffa-4150-b6a8-7d79e08803cc Bianca Pisani
 ```

-We recommend that you use `-Select` to limit the properties returned by a query to those properties needed by your app.
+We recommend that you use `-Property` to limit the properties returned by a query to those properties needed by your app.
 This is especially true of queries that might potentially return a large result set.
 Limiting the properties returned in each row will reduce network load and help improve your app's performance.

  Some Azure AD resources that derive from [DirectoryObject](/graph/api/resources/directoryobject), like [User](/graph/api/resources/user) and [Group](/graph/api/resources/group), return a limited, default subset of properties on reads.
-For these resources, you must use `-Select` to return properties outside of the default set.
+For these resources, you must use `-Property` to return properties outside of the default set.

 ## Top parameter